primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...1]Prerequisites/+page.md

 ---
-title: Software & Hardware Pre-Requistes
+title: Software & Hardware Pre-Requisites
 description: Overview of software and hardware requirements needed to participate in the Primev Network.
 ---